Le-foucheur/Typst-VarTable/documentation.typ

 #pagebreak()

-== 3.3 A weird table for a simple polynom function Take $g(t) = t^2 - t^3$\
+== 3.3 A weird table for a simple polynomial function Take $g(t) = t^2 - t^3$\
 So, we have $g’(t) = 2t - 3t^2$\
 And has local extrema for $x = 0$ and $x = 2/3$